DigitalPublishingToolkit/NN09/md/10Rules.md

 WhatsApp was able to gather millions of address books in a short period of time, and identify with whom users were connected and which of their contacts also used WhatsApp.
-New users immediately see a list of people they could text right away: a strategic move that has not only brought WhatsApp harsh criticism from privacy advocates, but also incredible success.
+New users immediately see a list of people they can text right away: a strategic move that has not only brought WhatsApp harsh criticism from privacy advocates, but also incredible success.